mjrohde/DataAnalysisYoutube/README.md

 ```

 # Runtime Example
 The program requires user interaction to complete.
 It will require the user to enter the type of semantic analysis (lsa or lda) and the vectorization technique ((1)TF-IDF or (2)BoW).
+Lastly, it will ask if the program should calculate coherence scores.
 The following image shows an example of input:

 ![Input User](Images/Working_example.png)

 # Code Description
-Thorughout the code there are multiple lines that are commented out.
-These are highly relevant to the project.
-However, to lower the runtime, they are commented out to ensure it does not take too long to run each time.

-### Examples
 #### Coherence Scores
+The coherence scores for all four models have been computed, and the results are shown below.
+As shown in the Runtine Example, the user will have the option to run the program and compute the scores.
+However, this is exhaustive.
+With the current range that is computed each time now, it takes hours for the program to finish
+and determine the optimal number of topics.
+If it is needed to run, I would recommend to change the range in the topic_coherence.py
+and coherence.py, or change the number of steps to reduce the processing time.

 ##### LSA
 LSA with BoW
 ![Coherence Scores BoW LSA](Images/LSA_BoW_Coherence.png)